Older woman watching her mobile

 Identity theft

-Identity theft means that someone uses your identity to buy goods, take out subscriptions or secure a loan in your name.
+Identity theft means someone uses your identity to buy goods, take subscriptions or apply for loans.

 Phishing